SERIES: Learning to Lament

 DISCUSSION QUESTIONS: Ask and discuss the following questions.

-Use the following questions to wrap-up your discussion.
+Use the following questions to wrap-up your discussion of today’s message and the series as a

 - What did you hear?